Connecting Food, Education, and Community Across Oregon

 The Oregon Farm to School Network connects and supports members of Oregon's Farm to School community to create a just, equitable food and education system that provides access to healthy, local school meals and food, farm and garden education.

-We provide resources, technical assistance, training, networking and policy advocacy, to build a stronger farm to school movement in Oregon.
+We provide resources, technical assistance, training, networking and policy advocacy to build a stronger farm to school movement in Oregon.

-Farm to School through the years
+Farm to School Through The Years

 2006